typesense/typesense-website/docs-site/content/0.22.1/api/api-keys.md

 ---

 # API Keys
-Typesense allows you to create API Keys with fine-grain access control.
-You can restrict access on both a per-collection and per-action level.
+Typesense allows you to create API Keys with fine-grained access control.
+You can restrict access on a per-collection, per-action, per-record or even per-field level or a mixture of these.

 :::warning
 We will be using the initial bootstrap key that you started Typesense with (via `--api-key`>) to create additional keys.
 It's **strongly recommended** that you don't use the bootstrap API key directly in your production applications.
 Instead you want to generate an appropriately-scoped key for the application at hand.